Tapeworms are flat worms that live in a person's digestive tract. Though upsetting to think about, they usually don't cause any serious problems.

-Drink only water boiled for a least a minute, bottled water (carbonated is better than regular), or other beverages in bottles and cans.
-Wipe the top of cans and bottles before you drink from them.
+Drink only water boiled for a least a minute, bottled water (carbonated is more reliable than regular), or other beverages in bottles and cans.
+Wipe the top of cans and bottles before you drink from them or use a straw.
 Avoid fountain drinks and ice cubes.

 Most tapeworm infections are harmless.
 But it's always a good idea to take your child to a doctor to get checked out if he or she has symptoms.